CaioCeretta/Cod3r/mentoria/specialist/Next.Js/tic-tac-toe/comments.md

 Other rich behavior from the `Player` is when we want to clear it, and for it, when calling the clear method, we return a new instance of Player, with the same name and type, and the score being 0.

+### Cell Class

+`Cell` is The element that is the base of the whole game, an element which can either be 'X', 'O', or empty or occupied.

+The `Cell` will not only be used in the game, but also in the results

+Each `Cell` object includes a line, a column and the player type that marked it — either 'X' or 'O', and can also be empty or null.

+_Comments about methods in the Class _

+Once an element is created, such as the class, we can now create the tests for it.